akeneo/pim-docs/cookbook/product/manipulate-product.rst

 .. _FlexibleEntityBundle: https://magecore.atlassian.net/wiki/display/DOC/OroFlexibleEntityBundle
 .. _Oro Platform: http://www.orocrm.com/oro-platform

-As stated above, the product manager is a service you can get from the symfony container :
+As stated above, the product manager is a service you can get from the symfony container:

 .. code-block:: php

     $this->container->get('pim_catalog.manager.product');

-In the following examples, we will use $pm as the product manager object.
+In the following examples, we will use ``$pm`` as the product manager object.

 Create an Attribute
 -------------------